Friday, March 31

 Visiting Eretz Yisroel

-Regarding the trip to Jerusalem, see below some suggestions that sprang to mind, but of course there's so much more to visit and to see that you'll be better off asking other people as well:
+Regarding the trip to Jerusalem, see below some suggestions, but there's of course so much more to visit and to see that you'll be better off asking other people as well:

 Call Rabbi Mose Ariel Mozes on 00972544288744, who runs the Kollel HaAr"y at the Kosel, where there's a very nice kiddush every Shabbos morning.